 How To Fix Problems With the FPS

 Even though the additional monitor might not cause it, lagging is a serious problem for gamers.
-There are a number of other elements that can cause the game to lag, such as:
+Several other elements can cause it to lag, such as:

 If you’re experiencing heavy lag in a game and cannot identify the issue: